blevinstein/Ultimate/Readme.md

   - React to stall count?
   - Different throw types, incl. release positions offset
   - Pump fake?
-  - Is there a good way to show pivot foot movement?
-Look at basketball games?
 - Cutter behavior
   - React to stall count
   - Dump cut